 - In Team Fortress 2, the Demoman is this when he's on your team.
 He's the Violent Glaswegian on the opposite team (just like the Heavy is the Big Guy and the sniper is friendly on your team while they are The Brute and cold on the enemy team, respectively).

 - In the Total War series the Scots, quite naturally, have troops with slightly higher morale than other armies.
 They're not exceptionally high, though, and if you charge a regiment of Highlander light infantry into a meatgrinder with powerful heavy infantry like Dismounted Knights, the Highlanders are still going to break pretty quickly.
+They are the only faction in Medieval: Total War whose nobles go into battle on foot.

 - Sebastian Vael of Dragon Age II is a Brave Starkhaven Religious Bruiser, with Starkhaven being a rather patchy Fantasy Counterpart Culture version of Scotland.
 Only he has the Scottish accent.
 The entire rival Harriman family he is fighting against has English (Flora) or French (Ruxtan) accents.
 And this is despite the Free Marches (which Starkhaven is a part of) being a fantasy analogue to the Holy Roman Empire.